 All Northwestern undergraduates, graduate students, staff members, and faculty are welcome to join the club.
 No experience is necessary and students may join during any time of the year.
 Interested in aikido?
 Come out a try a few classes for free.
 Just come to any class wearing free moving athletic clothing that covers your knees and we will get you started.
 You will be given basic instruction on falling and practicing safely during your first class.

 Our Schedule has recently changed.
-The aikido club holds classes in the SPAC facility Wednesdays from 6:45-9:00 PM and Fridays 6:00-8:00 PM in Studio 1B.
+The aikido club holds classes in the SPAC facility Mondays and Wednesdays from 6:45-9:00 PM and Fridays 6:00-8:00 PM in Studio 1B.
 We set up the mats prior to class, so please come a few minutes early.
 If you are new to aikido or martial arts feel free to stop by any time to check out our practice.
 Occasionally there are days when SPAC is closed and we do not have class, so double check our Calendar before stopping by.
 For more information on the aikido club visit the About section.